 dell Bionde is rated as the beach with the cleanest water anywhere on

 the lake and it really is crystal clear.
-The main public beach, Santa Maria, is popular with families with lots of space for children to play.
+The main public beach, Santa Maria, is popular with families and has lots of space for children to play.

 To get here you'll need to walk though as the parking is a fair way from the beaches.
 From Sirmione walk in the direction of the spas and then follow Punta Staffolo.

 When you have had enough of the beaches make sure you visit Sirmione itself which is a fabulous little town.
-For photos and our suggestions click here.
+For photos and our suggestions on hotels etc. click here.

 A little way past Garda Town you'll find some lovely shingle beaches.
 The setting here is absolutely gorgeous – one of the most beautiful settings on

 the entire lake and the water is crystal clear.